Asia looks at SPR shock treatment for high oil prices after U.S. request | Headlines

 Some of the world's biggest crude oil buyers said on Thursday they are looking at tapping strategic oil reserves after several sources told Reuters the United States had requested a coordinated move to cool global energy prices.

 Oil prices are down around 4% since Wednesday as the shock treatment seemed to take effect.
-The administration of U.S. President Joe Biden asked big oil buyers https://www.reuters.com/business/energy/exclusive-us-asks-big-countries-coordinate-releases-oil-reserves-sources-2021-11-17 like China, India and Japan to consider releasing crude stockpiles, according to several people familiar with the requests.
+The administration of U.S. President Joe Biden asked big oil buyers like China, India, and Japan to consider releasing crude stockpiles, according to several people familiar with the requests.

 The unusual move comes as Biden, facing midterm elections next year, fends off political pressure over rising pump prices and other consumer costs driven by a rebound in economic activity from lows plumbed early in the coronavirus pandemic.
 "Brent is now under 80 bucks," said John Driscoll, managing director at consultancy JTD Energy in Singapore.
 "It's having a short-term effect on oil markets, it's probably good for at least a 5% correction."